 Introduction to the Appointed Times of YHVH

 There are seventy set-apart appointed times of YHVH (holy days) in the Biblical year.
 There is no other calendar with so many festive days.
 Leviticus 23 contains a calendar of the appointed times or meetings concerning the festive times of Israel.
-These meetings are not “Jewish,” these meetings belong to the Creator.
+These holy days are not “Jewish,” these holy days belong to the Creator.

 However, time is coming when every day will be festive: the days of the seventh millennium, the Shabbat millennium, when the Kingdom of YHVH will be established here on Earth and His Messiah will rule as a Prince of peace.
 We read from Leviticus 23 regarding the appointed times of YHVH, thus,